 These birds also generally do some sort of “work” in the wild, such as finding mates and seeking nesting places, Hess said, so they should have toys in captivity to keep them mentally stimulated and involved.

-Good alternatives include stuff that you can look under or lift to discover your food.
-“For several hours a day, they will also need exposure to ultraviolet light, which you will need to modify every six months to assist them to create vitamin D in their skin, which is vital to enable them to obtain calcium from their food,” added Hess.
+Good alternatives include items that you can look beneath or lift to find your food.
+“For several hours a day, they will also need exposure to ultraviolet light, which you will need to modify every six months to assist them to create vitamin D in their skin, which is vital to enable them to obtain calcium from their food,” according to Hess.

-Some birds also like to bathe, so consider placing food in their cage that they can jump in, misting them with a spray bottle every day, or taking them with you in the shower.
-Since these birds are social, it is possible to keep them stimulated by leaving the radio or television on, particularly when you are not home, Hess said.
+Some birds enjoy bathing, so consider putting food in their cage where they can jump in, spraying them with a spray bottle every day, or bringing them with you to the shower.
+Hess noted that because these birds are gregarious, leaving the radio or television on might keep them busy, especially when you are not home.

-For your cockatiel, fresh air and ventilation are essential, so you should never put your bird’s cage in a kitchen.
-“Birds are susceptible to Teflon pans fumes, and if they’re in the kitchen and you’re burning a non-stick pan, the bird might actually die from the fumes,” said Hess.
-Ideally, for this purpose, bird owners should not use non-stick pans at all.
+Your cockatiel needs fresh air and ventilation, therefore never place your bird’s cage in a kitchen.
+“Birds are susceptible to Teflon pans fumes, and if they’re in the kitchen and you’re burning a non-stick pan, the bird might die from the fumes,” Hess told me.
+Bird owners should ideally avoid using nonstick pans for this purpose.

 Keep in mind that covering your bird’s cage with a towel or a blanket at night is also not essential — most cockatiels will intuitively comprehend the distinction between night and day Buck said.